COVID-19 ENERGY ASSISTANCE PROGRAM

 Covid-19 Energy Assistance Program (CEAP) for Residential Customers

 The Government of Ontario is providing $9 million to support eligible residential customers struggling to pay their energy bills as a result of COVID-19.
 The COVID-19 Energy Assistnce Program (CEAP) is delivered directly by electricity and natural gas utilities and unit sub-meter providers (USMPs), further to rules laid out by the Ontario Energy Board (OEB).

 CEAP is a one time, on-bill credit to eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.

 CEAP funding is limited, Utilities and USMPs are expected to process applications in the order in which they are received.
 Submitting an application for CEAP to your utility or USMP does not guarantee funding.

-Residential electricity and natural gas customers may be eligible for CEAP funding if they meet the following criteria:
+Residential electricity and gas customers are now eligible for CEAP if they meet the following criteria:

-1. The customer has an account with an electricity distributor, a USMP or a natural gas distributor.
+- The customer has an account with an electricity distributor, a USMP or a natural gas distributor.
 Only the customer who is the account holder can submit an application for CEAP.